Daniel-Galvezcohort238/web-game/README.md

-# Prototype 0.03
+# Prototype 0.04
-I fixed the MIME type error. quick explanation: MIME type refers to a file type, the browser was expecting a css file, but could not find one and resorted to the html file which threw an error for the browser's strict MIME type matching.
-The browser could not find one because I had a typo in the reference to the css file, or rather I had a typo in the css file's name, i changed the name to styles to match the reference i had down and what the ai agent im working with thinks its called.
+I fixed the grass not rendering. it had to do with a typo in the js file my ai agent gave me in line 8, instead of "ground textures" I needed to refer to "ground-textures". because of the hyphen convention I decided the convention over letting my ai agent get away with this one.
+Although last patch the ai agent was with the convention and I was not... so.. anyway here it is.